whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 NEAR is left associative, meaning that `arg1 NEAR/X arg2 NEAR/Y arg3` will be evaluated as `(arg1 NEAR/X arg2) NEAR/Y arg3`.
 It has the same (lowest) precedence as BEFORE.

-Note that while with just 2 keywords proximity and NEAR operators are identical (eg. `"one two"~N` and `one NEAR/N two` should behave exactly the same), with more keywords that is _not_ the case.
+Note that while with just 2 keywords proximity and NEAR operators are identical (eg. `"one two"~N` and `one NEAR/N two` should behave exactly the same), with more keywords that is *not* the case.

-Because when you stack multiple keywords with NEAR, then upto `N - 1` gaps are allowed per _each_ keyword in the stack.
+Because when you stack multiple keywords with NEAR, then upto `N - 1` gaps are allowed per *each* keyword in the stack.
 Consider this example with two stacked NEAR operators: `one NEAR/3 two NEAR/3 three`.
 It allows for upto 2 gaps between `one` and `two`, and then for 2 more gaps between `two` and three.
 That’s less restrictive than the proximity operator with the same N (`"one two three"~3`), as the proximity operator will only allow 2 gaps total.
-So a document with `one aaa two bbb ccc three` text will match the NEAR query, but _not_ the proximity query.
+So a document with `one aaa two bbb ccc three` text will match the NEAR query, but *not* the proximity query.

 And vice versa, what if we bump the limit in proximity to match the total limit allowed by all NEARs?
 We get `"one two three"~5` (4 gaps allowed, plus that magic 1), so that anything that matches the NEARs variant would also match the proximity variant.
 But now a document `one two aaa bbb ccc ddd three` ceases to match the NEARs, because the gap between `two` and `three` is too big.
 And now the proximity operator becomes less restrictive.

-Bottom line is, the proximity operator and a stack of NEARs are _not_ really interchangeable, they match a bit different things.
+Bottom line is, the proximity operator and a stack of NEARs are *not* really interchangeable, they match a bit different things.

-### Quorum operator
+### Quorum Operator

 Quorum matching operator essentially lets you perform fuzzy matching.
 It’s less strict than matching all the argument keywords.
 It will match all documents with at least N keywords present out of M total specified.
 Just like with proximity (or with AND), those N can occur in any order.